edisedis777/Nautilus-Chart/README.md

 Click on the **View Vessel Log** to see a Nautilus Log entry.

 ## Credits
 Twenty Thousand Leagues under the Sea by Jules Verne.
-Project Gutenberg [Link](https://www.gutenberg.org/ebooks/164)
+Read it [here](https://www.gutenberg.org/ebooks/164) on Project Gutenberg for free.

 ## License
 MIT License - feel free to use, modify, and distribute!